 Bulbs and bulblike plants, Perennials, Flowers

 Native to Mexico, Guatemala.
-Grown in listed Zones, but must be lifted and stored in cold-winter climates (see below).
+Grown in the Zones 1–24, but must be lifted and stored in cold-winter climates (see below).

-Through centuries of hybridizing and selection, dahlias have become tremendously diversified, available in numerous flower types and flower sizes (from 2 to 12 in. across) and all colors but true blue.
+Through centuries of hybridizing and selection, dahlias have become tremendously diversified, available in numerous flower types and flower sizes (from 2–12 in. across) and all colors but true blue.

 Bush and bedding dahlias range from 1 ft. to over 7 ft. tall.
 The tall bush forms are useful as summer hedges, screens, and fillers among shrubs; lower kinds give mass color in borders and containers.
 Modern dahlias, with their strong stems, long-lasting blooms that face outward or upward, and substantial, attractive foliage, make striking cut flowers.
 Leaves are generally divided into many large, deep green leaflets.